gbhandarwar3/DataWranglingFinalProject/README.md

 keyword table (topic_keywords_2.csv) with every topic–word–weight combination.
 Final outputs include topic_dendrogram_clean.png, topic_intertopic_viral.png, viral_topic_lift.png, and topic_keywords_2.csv.

-Filename: hse_181_project.Rmd.
+Filename II: hse_181_project.Rmd.
 This R Markdown file analyzes whether video title length is related to average watch time specifically for Friday uploads.
 It loads the dataset youtube_shorts_tiktok_trends_2025_labeled.csv, uses a pre-filtered dataframe friday_df, and creates a scatterplot of title_length versus avg_watch_time_sec with a smooth LOESS curve to capture nonlinear patterns.
 The plot applies a custom high-contrast theme, distinguishes viral from non-viral videos through color, and formats the visualization for clarity and presentation.
 The script then exports the final figure as a